 What's Inside?

-7 US Companies that Outsource to the Philippines
+7 U.S. Companies that Outsource to the Philippines

 When American Express celebrated its 100-year partnership milestone with the Philippines in 2016, other Fortune 500 CEOs started asking different questions.
 Not “how much will this save us?” but “what competitive advantage are we missing?”